 Urticaria in Infant/Neonate

-The most common cause of acute urticaria in children is viral infections, particularly upper respiratory infections.
-Other causes include food and drug hypersensitivity.
-Acute urticaria may also be seen as part of anaphylaxis.
+The most common cause of acute urticaria in children is viral infection, particularly upper respiratory infections.
+Other causes include food allergy and drug hypersensitivity.
+In some cases, the inciting factor is never identified.

 L50.9 – Urticaria, unspecified